Metal Bending Service

 Coating – A smooth surface is a great canvas for coating procedures, leaving a better result.

-Less mistakes – Welding needs more manual labour.
+Fewer mistakes – Welding needs more manual labour.
 Manual labour, in turn, leaves more room for mistakes.
 Automatic bending systems provide accurate results.

 Less parts – Firstly, it is more convenient to re-work your parts in CAD, if needed.
 But it’s also easier to keep your workfloor nice and tidy with a smaller number of parts laying around.